ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 - in replies to pollination POSTs;
 - asking its supported logs for the current STH directly or indirectly;
-- resolving an SCT to an STH via an inclusion proof
+- resolving a SCT and certificate to a STH via an inclusion proof
 - resolving one STH to another via a consistency proof

 HTTPS clients (who have STHs), CT auditors, and monitors SHOULD